Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Comes with carrying case

 Given Colgate’s popularity in the world of dental care, the performance of the Hum electric toothbrush was disappointing.
 During our plaque reveal dye test, the Hum failed to remove the red stain from the leftover plaque.
-In fact, this toothbrush performed so poorly that another toothbrush had to be used to clean the remaining plaque and dye.
+This toothbrush performed so poorly that another toothbrush had to be used to clean the remaining plaque and dye.

 While the Hum’s charger felt sturdy, the rest of the toothbrush’s components were poorly made.
 Even its protective case looks unfinished: the inside of the case lacks a lining.
 Its exposed plastic struts and crevices will, over time, make it difficult to keep clean.